TwoRavens/raven-metadata-service/docs/README.md

 The latest docs are available here: http://two-ravens-metadata-service.readthedocs.io/en/latest/

-Any updates to the document files pushed to master will show up.
+Any updates to the document files pushed to master will show up on the readtheeocs.io site.
 There is a TwoRavens service account for readthedocs.io.
 Check with @raprasad for creds.

 ## Development

 ### Prerequisites

-This assumes that a virutalenv has already been created via  [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/install.html).
+This assumes that a virtualenv has already been created via  [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/install.html).

 If you have virtualenvwrapper, the requirements may be installed from the top level of the repository via: